mlibrary/text-assembler/README.md

 Environment
 ------------------------------------
-This was developed in a Windows environment using Visual Studio 2013 Community Edition and stored the code base in a Git repository.
+This was developed in a Windows environment using Visual Studio 2013 Community Edition (and has sense been updated on the 2017 version) and stored the code base in a Git repository.
 The server is a Ubuntu machine that uses Mono and Apache to serve the application.

 Setup Instructions
 ---------------------------------